omadios/white-matter-lesion-2D-CNN/README.md

 ![Repo_list](images/whm_example.png)
 ### Description

 This repository contains my re-emplemenation of the github code for segmentation White matter hyperintensities (WMH) on FLAIR/T1 mri data.
-The purpose is to use a CNN approach to segment WHM on FLAIR/T1 data acquired on a 3T Prisma Scanner with 1mm isotropic resolution.
+The purpose was to use a CNN approach to segment WHM on 3D FLAIR/T1 data acquired on a 3T Prisma Scanner with *1mm isotropic* resolution in [Cubric](https://www.cardiff.ac.uk/cardiff-university-brain-research-imaging-centre).
 The scripts can be run using command line arguments so that they can be intergrated in your MRI data analysis pipeline.

 The main changes are the following:
 - Code is now compatible with **TensorFlow2** and **Keras 2.3.1**